Dylan Williams (footballer, born 2003)

-Dylan Riley Williams (born 13 September 2003) is an English footballer who plays as a left-back for side Burton Albion.
+Dylan Riley Williams (born 13 September 2003) is an English footballer who plays as a left-back for side Motherwell.

 Club career

 Williams made his debut for Derby County in a 2–0 FA Cup loss to Chorley on 9 January 2021.
 He was one of fourteen players from Derby County's academy to make their debut in the game, after the entirety of Derby's first team squad and coaching team were forced to isolate due to a COVID-19 outbreak.
 He made his second appearance, appearing alongside members of Derby County's first team, in a 3–3 Carabao Cup draw against Salford City on 10 August 2021.

 On 22 January 2022, he signed a professional contract with Chelsea.

 On 3 July 2024, Williams joined Burton Albion on a season-long loan, with an obligation to buy if certain conditions are met.

-On 2 May 2025, it was announced that Williams would join Burton Albion permanently in the coming Summer transfer window.
+On 2 May 2025, it was announced that Williams would join Burton Albion permanently in the coming summer transfer window.

+On 20 July 2026, Scottish Premiership club Motherwell announced the signing of Williams from Burton Albion for an undisclosed fee, on a contract until the summer of 2028 with the option for an additional year.